debtcollective/jekyll-debtcollective/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+### News Analysis

+#### Preamble Variables

+1. `layout`: `news-analysis`
+1. `title`: Main title of the DC Power Report article
+2. `strike-title`: Original title of the article, if a commentary
+3. `lifted-from`: Original source of article, if a commentary
+4. `date`: Date written

+Supports two special tags:

+1. `<mark>`: Highlights the contents of the tag
+2. `<aside>`: Denotes an aside, used for commentary articles to annotate the original content

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/debtcollective/jekyll-debtcollective.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development